-The Fluke Networks (now owned by NetScout) LinkSprinter 200 Network Tester (Editor’s note: the 200 is no longer available and the model you want now is the LinkSprinter 300) is a pocket size, affordable, easy to use and feature-packed automated network test tool.
+The Fluke Networks LinkSprinter 200 Network Tester (Editor’s note: the 200 is no longer available and the model you want now is the LinkSprinter 300) is a pocket size, affordable, easy to use and feature-packed automated network test tool.
 Simply plug an Ethernet cable into the LinkSprinter and it automatically tests PoE, Link, DHCP, DNS, Gateway and Internet connectivity.
 Test results are delivered to your mobile device via the LinkSprinter internal Wi-Fi hotspot and web server.
 Results are sent to your free LinkSprinter Cloud Service account and can be automatically e-mailed.

 Fluke LinkSprinter 200 Network Tester Review